-Relict of Gondwana, natural palm forest with the endemic coco de mer palm (Lodoicea maldivica) grove and five other endemic palms.
+Relict of Gondwana, a natural palm forest with the endemic coco de mer palm (Lodoicea maldivica) grove and five other endemic palms.
 Coco de mer grows up to 34 m tall and has the largest seeds in the plant kingdom – up to 42 kg heavy nuts.
 Many other endemic species of plants and animals, numerous vanilla orchids.

 The largest volcanic caldera in the world, up to 610 m deep and 260 km² large.
 Area of an exceptional concentration of wild animals, with 25,000 large animals living in the crater.

 Unusual natural feature – an outflow of hypersaline water, seeping through the ice, tainted with iron oxides in blood color.
 This approximately 15 m tall fall provides insight into a unique ecosystem that has been isolated from the outside world for 1.5 million years.